Dimm-ddr/loudlyproud/content/ru/books/blessings-6a809315.md

   russian_translation_status: unknown
   short_book_description: Moonlight meets Purple Hibiscus in this gay coming-of-age novel from an astonishing young talent, set in post-military Nigeria and culminating in the Same-Sex Marriage Prohibition Act of...
   tags:
-    - Africa
+    - africa
-    - English literature
+    - english literature
-    - LGBTQ+
+    - lgbtq-plus
     - adult fiction
     - contemporary
     - fiction